neet/masto.js/README.md

 $ npx masto-cli token --uri=URI --email=EMAIL --password=PASSWORD
 ```

 Then here's a simple example that creates status.
-Replace `TOKEN` to your token you saved by the command above.
+Replace `TOKEN` to your own token that you saved with the command above.

 ```ts
 // For Node.js